 C. Teen Activities

-Teen activities and events are open to BMAHE member students age 12 and up.
+Teen activities and events are open to BMAHE member students age 12-19.

 D. Field Trips: